cloudblog004/fantasticfoodies/content/en/posts/2570-how-to-prepare-favorite-easy-oven-baked-chicken-fajitas.md

 - "1 can chopped green chilies"
 - "1 package taco boats"
 recipeinstructions:
 - "Preheat oven to 350 degrees.
-Layer frozen peppers &amp; onions, chopped chilies, &amp; chicken in a greased pan.
-Sprinkle packets of fajita &amp; taco seasoning.
-Cover &amp; bake for 20 minutes."
+Layer frozen peppers & onions, chopped chilies, & chicken in a greased pan.
+Sprinkle packets of fajita & taco seasoning.
+Cover & bake for 20 minutes."
 - "Remove from oven.
-Uncovrr, mix around &amp; bake for 20-25 minutes until chicken is thoroughly cooked."
+Uncovrr, mix around & bake for 20-25 minutes until chicken is thoroughly cooked."
-- "Remove from oven &amp; add to a taco boat w/ any of your favorite toppings."
+- "Remove from oven & add to a taco boat w/ any of your favorite toppings."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe